CyberNetWatch/Active-Directory-Home-Lab/README.md

 ### 10. Automating User Creation with PowerShell
 ![PowerShell Automation](screenshots/10-VirtualBox-automated-creation-of-users-with-just-their-names-step-10.png)
-*I wrote a PowerShell script to create users automatically.
-It reads names from a file (`Names.txt`), generates usernames (like first initial + last name), and sets up accounts with secure passwords.*
+*A PowerShell script to create users automatically.
+It reads names from a file (`Names.txt`), generates usernames (like first initial + last name), and sets up accounts with passwords.
+In a real-world scenario, the script would also enforce a password change on first log in for added security.
+This saves time compared to adding users manually, one by one. please check the AD_PS-master folder for the script and name files.*

 ---